christopheraue/phpspy/README.md

 PHP Spy
 =======

 Spy on functions and methods and track the arguments they were called with.
-The spy does not interfere with the default behavior of the code.
-So, spied functions are still executed.
+Unless calls are not delegated to another function the spy does not interfere with the default behavior of the code.

 Why?
 ----
-To make code testing more comfortable.
-Especially, if you just want to check, that a method was called and received the correct arguments.
+To make code testing more comfortable:
+* Check, that a function was called and received the correct arguments.
+* Replace functions with stubs or mocks.

 Requirements
 ------------